frankhaugen/StarConflictsRevolt/DesignDocs/ARCHITECTURE.md

 ### Summary

 Star Conflicts Revolt organises its codebase around a **single-writer, event-sourced core** protected behind a thin real-time API.
-Clients—whether Bliss desktop or future web/other clients—receive *only* deterministic deltas, apply them locally, and render however they like.
+Clients—whether Blazor web or future desktop/other clients—receive *only* deterministic deltas, apply them locally, and render however they like.
 All long-running work (simulation, AI, persistence) lives in back-end workers that the Aspire AppHost can spin up on a laptop or a cloud cluster with equal ease.
 The result is a modern, cloud-friendly re-imagining of *Star Wars Rebellion* that stays maintainable, scalable, and replayable from day one.